Kyeean/CZ4031-SC3020-Project-2-/README.md

 2) Run the project.py file

-    ```python project.py```
+    ```python '.\Project 2 Code\project.py'```

-3) Prior to querying, ensure that you log in and establish a connection to the database through the pop-up login window.
+3) Log in with your PostgreSQL details to establish a connection to the database through the pop-up login window.

 4) After you've logged in successfully, go ahead and use our program!